First try

 Then you will need to edit the code for the project.

-Copy the code below into the file.
-In the next section, you will learn more about the code.
+- Copy the code below into the file.
+In the next section, you will learn how everything works.

 import SwiftIO